• Skip to primary navigation

 More Amish Cookie Recipes

-I hope you enjoy chewy Amish oatmeal whoopie pies.
-If you try this recipe, I'd love it if you left a comment and star rating below.
+Oatmeal whoopie pies are a favorite at our house, and I hope you enjoy these chewy Amish oatmeal whoopie pies as much as we do.
+If you try them, I'd love it if you left a comment and star rating below.
+Thank you!

 Amish oatmeal whoopie pies on a wire cooling rack